Explore this beautiful part of Ireland with one of Ireland's premier landscape photographers.

 This is the basic itinerary, and may change depending on the weather conditions.
 If the weather is particularly poor, we will spend time relaxing and critiquing images as well as holding a few classroom-type sessions on shooting technique and post-processing.

 Fáilte romhat!
-We begin by meeting at Shannon airport.
-If you arrived the day before, I’ll collect you from your hotels.
+We begin by meeting at in Shannon.
+I recommend that you arrive the day before, to mitigate against flight delays and/or lost baggage.
+If you need to fly in on the first day, please time your flight so it arrives no later than 9.30am.
+I’ll collect you from your hotel or the airport and we aim to be on the road by 10am.
 From there we’ll drive to our first port of call, the town of Dingle.
 This is a Gaeltacht area – one of the last few places where Irish is spoken on a daily basis.
 We will be spending three nights in this area.

 After lunch, we’ll photograph some of the dramatic coastline close to the hotel before a well-deserved relaxing dinner.

 Today we’ll start with a dawn shoot from the top of the Conor Pass, the tallest mountain pass in Ireland, and a fantastic photographic location.
 Wonderful views to the north and south will provide plenty of inspiration.
 After breakfast, we’ll be heading out on a chartered trip around the Blasket Islands with a short stop on the Great Blasket, weather permitting.

 The Great Blasket Island has spawned more Irish literary figures per capita than any other place in the country.
 To prepare yourself for this part of the trip, you may want to immerse yourself in The Islandman by Thomas O’Crohan.
 An engaging autobiographical account of what life was like on these islands before they were evacuated in the 1950s, it will give you a clue as to the history and culture of the whole region, not just the Blaskets themselves.